ros2/rviz/rviz_visual_tests/docs/documentation.md

     * set the position of the camera and its sight vector: `setCamPose(Ogre::Vector3 pose)` and `setCamLookAt(Ogre::Vector3 look_at)`.

 - A custom RViz configuration is loaded right after the application starts.
-It is the default RViz config, with a Grid display and with the help panel hidden.
+It correspond to an empty scene, with the help panel hidden.

 - In writing the test it is important to take care that the display property that one wants to change is visible when the relative display menu is expanded (i.e. there must be enough free